Nyctibatrachus aliciae

-Nyctibatrachus aliciae (Alicia's night frog or Alice's night frog) is a species of frogs in the family Nyctibatrachidae endemic to the southern Western Ghats in Ponmudi and Athirimala in Kerala, India.
+Nyctibatrachus aliciae, commonly known as Alicia's night frog or Alice's night frog, is a species of frog in the family Nyctibatrachidae.
+It is endemic to the southern Western Ghats in Ponmudi and Athirimala in Kerala, India.
 These frogs occur in riparian habitats and in streams in tropical moist evergreen and semi-evergreen forests, tolerating some degree of habitat modification.
 The species, though locally common, has a small distribution are and is threatened by habitat loss.